murchandamus/bips/bip-update-process.md

-Proposals are also not ready for number assignment if they duplicate efforts, disregard formatting rules, are too unfocused or too broad, fail to provide proper motivation, fail to address backwards compatibility where necessary, or fail to specify the feature clearly and completely.
+Proposals are also not ready for number assignment if they duplicate efforts, disregard formatting rules, are too unfocused or too broad, fail to provide proper motivation, fail to address backwards compatibility where necessary, or fail to specify the feature clearly and comprehensively.
 Reviewers and BIP editors should provide guidance on how the proposal may be improved to progress toward readiness.
 Pull requests that are proposing off-topic or unserious ideas or have stopped to make progress may be closed.

-When the proposal has been assigned a number and is complete, a BIP editor will merge it into the BIP repository.
+When the proposal is ready and has been assigned a number, a BIP editor will merge it into the BIP repository.
 After the BIP has been merged to the repository, its main focus should no longer shift significantly, even while the authors may continue to update the proposal as necessary.
 Updates to merged documents by the authors should also be submitted as pull requests.

-#### Proposed[^proposed]
+#### Complete[^complete]

-When the authors are confident that their BIP represents a net improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the bitcoin community, they may update the BIP’s status to Proposed to indicate that they recommend adoption or implementation of the BIP.
+When the authors have concluded all planned work on their proposal, are confident that their BIP represents a net improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the bitcoin community, they may update the BIP’s status to Complete to indicate that they recommend adoption, implementation, or deployment of the BIP.
 Where applicable, the authors must ensure that any proposed specification is solid, not unduly complicated, and definitive.
 Subsequently, the BIP’s content should only be adjusted in minor details, e.g. to improve language, clarify ambiguities, backfill omissions in the specification, add test vectors for edge cases, or address other issues discovered as the BIP is being adopted.

-A Proposed BIP can only move to Deployed or Closed.
+A Complete BIP can only move to Deployed or Closed.
 Any necessary changes to the specification should be minimal and interfere as little as possible with ongoing adoption.
-If a Proposed BIP is found to need substantial functional changes, it may be preferable to move it to Closed[^new-BIP], and to start a new BIP with the changes instead.
+If a Complete BIP is found to need substantial functional changes, it may be preferable to move it to Closed[^new-BIP], and to start a new BIP with the changes instead.
 Otherwise, it could cause confusion as to what being compliant with the BIP means.

+Complete is the final state for most successful Informational BIPs.

 #### Deployed